artefactual/atom-docs/user-manual/add-edit-content/formatting.rst

 in AtoM - for example, a link to an external finding aid in the "Finding aids" field; a link to an external holdings list on a :term:`repository` page, etc.

-There are 2 main methods this can be accomplished - either in-line, or by adding a reference link.
+There are 2 main methods by which this can be accomplished - either in-line, or by adding a reference link.
 Inline links look like this:

 .. code-block:: none